Spasman/rcon_example/README.md

 "Enemies": Returns the amount of enemies needed to be defeated this wave.
 "Chests": Returns the amount of chests that have spawned.
 "ChestPrice": Returns the money cost of opening a chest for this wave.
-"CaptureProgress": Returns the capture progress of the flag before the wave ended.
 "ChestCrash": Returns whether chest prices have crashed and are cheaper.

-survival_flag_unlocked (31):
+survival_wave_begins (31):
 Triggers when the control point flag unlocks for enemies to capture.
+Turns out this still triggers during Survival Classic or when the prep time is set to 0, will probably changed to save bandwidth.
+"WaveObjective": The ID of the objective assigned to the wave.
 "WaveNumber": The current wave the Survival match is on.

 survival_buy_chest (32):